Skip to main content

 Though tsunamis are rare, their destruction far exceeds many types of hazards.
 Typically caused by earthquakes, tsunami waves can reach as high as four stories.
 One of the most catastrophic events in U.S. history occurred in Alaska.
 In March 1964, a devastating 9.2 magnitude earthquake and subsequent tsunamis ravaged coastal communities in Prince William Sound and claimed more than 130 lives.

-Since then, many more tsunami events have been catalogued by NOAA across the globe.
+Since then, many more tsunami events have been cataloged by NOAA across the globe.
 Other organizations use the data, including the NOAA Center for Tsunami Research and the International Tsunami Information Center, to name a few.
 NCEI data assist in planning for, responding to, and mitigating future events.